Pandaqi/Rode-Panda-Website/rode-panda/content/english/programming/videogame/own goals not allowed.md

 _Own Goals Not Allowed_ is a local multiplayer game (for 1&ndash;6 players) about playing a (very) simple version of soccer ... on multiple fields at the same time.
 And accidentally own goaling is BAD.

 When you press **up**, for example, your character goes up in _all fields_.
 There can be 1&ndash;4 fields at any given moment, with randomly sized goals, powerups, balls, other players.
 So making a heroic save in one location ... might just lead to a silly own goal in another.

-Visit my blog to read a [devlog](https://pandaqi.com/blog/videogames/one-week-games/devlog-own-goals-not-allowed) about the development of this game.

 ## What's special?
 This was my first "weekend project".
 An idea so small and simple I could never work on it much longer, nor sell the game or do anything more with it.
 But still a good idea that I really wanted to make.